ledell/h2oEnsemble-benchmarks/ec2/README.md

 ## Set up Amazon credentials
 In order to use these scripts, you will need your Amazon security credentials handy.
 - First, add your Amazon private key to your running instance.
-There is a blank ~/.ssh/aws_key.pem` file which you can paste your private key into.
+If you are using the H2O Ubuntu AMI, there will be a blank `~/.ssh/aws_key.pem` file which you can paste your private key into.
 ```
 vim ~/.ssh/aws_key.pem
 chmod 400 ~/.ssh/aws_key.pem